saharak-manoo/etracking-ruby/README.md

 ## Introduction

-The eTrackings API for Ruby makes it easy to develop using eTrackings API
+The ETrackings API for Ruby makes it easy to develop using ETrackings API

 ## Documentation